Real ID Act: State legislatures

 On February 16, 2007, the Utah legislature unanimously passed a resolution opposing the Real ID Act.
 The resolution stated that Real ID was "in opposition to the Jeffersonian principles of individual liberty, free markets, and limited government", and that "the use of identification-based security cannot be justified as part of a 'layered' security system if the costs of the identification 'layer'—in dollars, lost privacy, and lost liberty—are greater than the security identification provides".

 Alaska, Arizona, Arkansas, Colorado, Georgia, Hawaii, Idaho, Illinois, Louisiana, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, North Dakota, Oklahoma, Pennsylvania, South Carolina, Tennessee, Virginia, and Washington joined Maine and Utah in passing legislation opposing the Real ID Act.
 Similar resolutions were introduced in the District of Columbia, Kentucky, Louisiana, Maryland, Massachusetts, New York, Ohio, Oregon, Rhode Island, Texas, Vermont, West Virginia, Wisconsin, and Wyoming.

 On April 16, 2009, the Missouri House of Representatives passed a bill prohibiting the state from complying with the Real ID Act, by a vote of 83–69 and 3 present.
 On May 13, 2009, the Missouri Senate unanimously passed the bill 43–0.
 Missouri Governor Jay Nixon signed this bill into law on July 13, 2009.
 This law was later repealed in 2017.
 Alaska also repealed its anti-Real-ID law in 2017.

 In the 2012 Florida Legislative Session, the anti-Real-ID bill HB 109 and its Senate companion S 220 were introduced.
 Named the Florida Driver's License Citizen Protection Act, it would require discontinuation of several of the federally mandated provisions of the Real ID Act and destruction of copies of U.S. citizens' documents from the government database.
-That bill died in Transportation and Highway Safety Subcommittee on March 9, 2012.
+That bill died in the Transportation and Highway Safety Subcommittee on March 9, 2012.